IAF Constitution and Bylaws

 1.1 Name and logo

 he name of this association is the International Astronautical Federation.
 The Federation is an international non-governmental non-profit organization.
-The International Astronautical Federation may use the acronym IAF and its trade mark and logo in all official communications.
+The International Astronautical Federation may use the acronym IAF and logo in all official communications.

 The legal domicile of the Federation and its headquarters are located in Paris (France).
 In its activities, the Federation shall observe the French law on Associations of 1901.

 1.3 Fiscal Year

 The fiscal year shall be the calendar year.

 Recognizing that space activities have provided and will continue to provide significant benefits to humanity; and

 Recognizing that there is a continuing need to foster and make apparent the benefits of such activities, the International Astronautical Federation founded in 1951 exists to: foster space research, development and application of space activities for peaceful purposes and for the enlightenment, enrichment and benefit of all society, and strives to make apparent to society-at-large the enabling benefits of space activities to the quality of life.
 Towards these ends, the International Astronautical Federation, with Membership drawn from national and international institutions, industry, service providers, academia, professional societies and other organizations related to space, aims to be recognized and sought out as the leading worldwide, independent organization which, in cooperation with other entities, develops and disseminates information, supports advances in space activities and actively promotes international cooperation in the field of space.